This is a case study of Android app development and promotion.

 Create a stunning App Icon.

-So now it was time to polish the app and the money I had saved up while freelancing was to be used now.
+So now it was time to polish the app and it was time to use the money I had saved up while freelancing.
 The first thing I needed was an icon, because on google play it is the first thing a user sees.
 A good and unique icon was a necessity.
 Even though I had managed to design a good UI for the app, I was bad at Photoshop, I had never drawn wire-frames.
 So this time, I decided to take some help.
 I created a contest on Freelancer for the icon for 40$ so that I can get ideas.
-I got lots of them but they all were trash mostly, but one of them was good, so I hired the designer and awarded him the contest with a deal that he would make more mockups for me.
+I got lots of them but most of them were trash, except one, so I hired the designer and awarded him the contest with a deal that he would be making more mockups for me.

 Take awesome screenshots for your app.